A look at the November 1994 issue of British C64 magazine, Commodore Format.

 ON THE POWER PACK

 Now then.
 The plan had actually been to get Elite for CF50, in the same way Amstrad Action had it for issue 100.
 Licensing problems, though, stopped that in its tracks.
-The replacement wasn’t bad, though.
+The replacement wasn’t bad, mind.
 In fact Dropzone was an absolute scoop, a truly worthy present for readers on CF‘s 50th birthday.
 Archer Maclean’s “Defender-but-better” was on the tape in full to coincide with the announcement the game was being developed for more modern machines.
 It was joined on the tape by a demo of the month’s rave review, Heavenbound.
 The demo’s intro featured a stolen sprite and background from Mayhem In Monserland in order to have a pop at the game, which CF ended up having to apologise for in December.
 Chaos and Galaxians made up the rest of the tape: they were both games featured in this issue’s Top 20 PD.
 Read the tape instructions here.